Definition

 Dutch Parliament Publishes 2025 Knowledge Agenda on Microplastics and Human Health

-The Dutch government has released the 2025 Knowledge Agenda on micro- and nanoplastics, establishing a scientific roadmap for health-based policy and norm-setting over the next five years.
-Businesses should anticipate stricter future standards for product design, filtration, and emissions as research shifts from exposure detection to formal risk assessment and regulatory intervention.
+The Dutch government has published the 2025 Knowledge Agenda on micro- and nanoplastics, establishing a five-year scientific roadmap to support health-based policy and norm-setting.
+Businesses should anticipate stricter future standards for product design, filtration, and emissions as research shifts from exposure detection to formal risk assessment and mitigation.

 ECHA Seminar Shares Preliminary Findings on BPA Alternatives